samyukth7/Lung-Disease-Detection-using-Multimodal-Images/README.md

 ## Description

 In this project, we used deep learning methods to classify lung diseases using the VGG16 and ResNet50 models.
-In contrast to the ResNet50 model, which was trained on a multiclass classification issue with five classes, the VGG16 model was trained on a binary classification problem with two classes.
+The ResNet50 model, was trained on a multiclass classification issue with five classes, the VGG16 model was trained on a binary classification problem with two classes.
 Our experimental findings demonstrated the utility of both models in categorising lung illnesses.